jvandy7/tictactoeminimax/README.md

-#TicTacToe with alpha beta pruning minimax
+TicTacToe with alpha beta pruning minimax
-Created for fun and to showcase certain concepts to tutoring students.
+Created for fun and to showcase concepts to tutoring students.
-Could be cleaned up for sure
+Likely some low hanging fruit clean up potentials.